ALL

 Chemicals

-Ultraviolet disinfection pen
+Ultraviolet (UV) disinfection pen

-Don’t only rely on a UV light pen.
-You also need to use a water filter and chemicals to make your water safe.
+Don’t rely on a UV disinfection pen alone.
+You also need to use a water filter and to boil your water or use chemicals to make your water safe.

-Current as of: July 12, 2019
+Current as of: January 12, 2022

 Author: Environmental Public Health, Alberta Health Services